 What does net zero mean?

-Net zero is the state in which greenhouse gas emissions resulting from human activity are neutral.
+Net zero is the position where greenhouse gas emissions resulting from human activity are effectively neutral.
 In effect, net zero means balancing any emissions with measures to offset an equivalent amount of greenhouse gases from the atmosphere, such as renewable energy generation, planting trees or using technology like carbon capture and storage.

-Achieving net zero is an important and realistic target for all businesses and the economy as a whole.
-By aiming for net zero emissions of carbon dioxide by 2050, and for all greenhouse gas emissions soon thereafter, we increase the chances of keeping temperature rises below 2˚C as outlined by the Paris Agreement.
+Achieving net zero emissions is an important and realistic target for all businesses and the global economy as a whole.
+By aiming for net zero emissions of carbon dioxide by 2050, and for all greenhouse gas emissions soon thereafter, increases the chances of keeping temperature rises below 2˚C as outlined by the Paris Agreement.